lpopa258-code/DestinationHome/README.md

 Running instructions:
-(W.I.P.)
+Clone the repo locally and open using your unity editor, you can then load the different level using the names scenes from the Scenes folder.

 How to give feedback:
-You can offer your feedback on our project by sending us an e-mail with a structured critique or a file.
-(Feedback docx/pdf template W.I.P.)
+You can offer your feedback on our project by sending us an e-mail or by messaging us on Microsoft Teams with a structured critique or a file.
+For emails you can contact us at brisitvlad@gmail.com.